TrinhLab/ctherm-gem/iCBI/README.md

-# Files in this directory
-## Models
-- iCBI676.xml, corresponds to the model as downloaded from KBase in 10/3/2018
-- The remaning models are generated from the notebook steps, which are executed in the order indicated by their file name.
-## Notebooks
-These are executed sequentially to obtain the final model.
+# Contents
+- The final model is generated from the kbase consensus model by correcting a variety of issues.
+These corrections are done in numbered steps, and executed in that order.
+Some steps are duplicated in the form of a python script and and ipython notebook.
+The python script is more current and the notebooks are included for reference to illustarte the rationale behind some modifications.
+- The final model `iCBI655_cellbiose_batch`
+- Outdated references:
+	- The final model `iCBI655_cellbiose_batch` might be refered elsewhere as `iCBI655bigg_cellb_batch_v2`
+	- `iCBI655bigg_cellb_batch` was the previous name for the model after the ATP training step, which is currently `intermediate/iCBI655_v7.json`.
+- Check each subdirectory for its own README

 # Consesus model
-The consensus model, iCBI676.xml, was constructed from iSG676 with the following changes:
+The consensus model, kbase/iCBI676.xml, was constructed from iSG676 with the following changes:
 0. ACS is not blocked
 1. Remove amino acid (ATP consuming) uptake reactions
 2. Link trna cycling to biomass reactions